ZiangYan/learn-new-tools/gfw/README.md

 # backup
 Backup for goagent and shadowsocks are necessary due to well-known reason.
 All those backups are under ```backup/``` folder.

+# OmegaOptions.bak
+Configuration backup file for SwitchyOmega extension in Chrome.
+This configuration will listen to 127.0.0.1:1080 for proxy, which is default port for sslocal.
+This configuration also automatically update gfw list.